carl2087/life-sort-drf-api/README.md

 ### Holiday task model

 The holiday task model is designed to let a user create and plan for a holiday with various holiday focused options to make planning for a holiday less stressful.
-The holiday task model would work better in a mobile app setting as items could be ticked off quicker and this was the main focus of this model for a future verison of the application.
+The holiday task model would work better in a mobile app setting as items could be ticked off quicker and this was the main focus of this model for a future version of the application.

 The holiday task model contains the following fields.